Table of Contents

 - In both cases, the customer’s ability to repay the loan is a primary factor in determining the loan amount approved.

 - Lenders take consumer payments over the phone or in person.
-Since clients have a role in both types of finance, secrecy is impossible to maintain.
+Since clients have a role in both types of finance, secrecy is impossible to maintain with non-bank lenders.

 How to Choose a Purchase Order Financing Company

 Before agreeing to conditions for purchase order financing, it is important to shop and evaluate the purchase order financing companies.
 Consider these when searching for the ideal purchase order for financial companies.

 Payment Methods offered by Supplier